kobiatl/DigitalCraftsDay2/readme.md

 # Working with Git for the first time

 This readme is in my day 2 folder.
-It will be committed
+It will be committed to github.